As we're almost into mid-January already, it's time I recap on the past year and reveal my predictions of what 2017 will have in store for us.

 Prediction 2: Cloud Consolidation Will Accelerate

 Every day, when I come in the office, I have no fewer than 20 different cloud applications that I'll need throughout the day.
 Most of these applications are from different vendors, and there is no integration other than single sign-on between them.
 This system will not be tenable over the long haul.
-You'll see best-of-breed applications in segments like CRM or marketing get bigger and broader.
+You'll see best-of-breed applications in segments like inbound marketing get bigger and broader.
 This will, of course, not be limited to one particular market segment in cloud—but I predict some big acquisitions in cloud computing in an effort to consolidate.

 I firmly believe embracing more adaptive and intuitive systems, like smarter and automated ways to engage with customers, has little downside.
 Assuming we get privacy and security right, this is where all companies will invest forward.
 I also believe it's not exactly epiphanic to state that companies want more/broader capabilities from strategic vendors.
 At Flawless Inbound, our customers are asking me daily to expand our capabilities relative to marketing and deliver an adaptive and intelligent "platform" for the marketer.
 We have been and will continue to do just that!

 Prediction 3: The Rise of Account-Based Marketing